silently/wsmock/README.md

 }
 ```

-Here, `wsmock.NewGorillaConnAndRecorder` returns two structs:
+Thanks to `wsmock.NewGorillaConnAndRecorder` we get two structs:

-- `wsmock.GorillaConn`, the mocked WebSocket connection given to `runWs`
+- `wsmock.GorillaConn` the mocked WebSocket connection given to `runWs`
-- `wsmock.Recorder`, that records what is written by `runWs` to `GorillaConn` and propose an API to define assertions on these writes
+- `wsmock.Recorder` that records what is written by `runWs` to `GorillaConn` and propose an API to define assertions on these writes

 Methods you're supposed to use on `wsmock.GorillaConn` to script the tests are: